CoffeeAndCode/jonknapp.com/README.md

 }
 ```

-You can now deploy the generated site with `grunt`.
+You can now deploy the generated site with `grunt deploy`.
+It will automatically
+re-generate a copy of the site before deploying.

 ## License